-While we already know that’s not the case, it might be because at this stage, most kittens will act differently and will show most of the signs and symptoms.
+While we already know that’s not the case, it might be confusing.
+This is because, at this stage, most kittens will act differently and will show most of the signs and symptoms.

 As much as you wish your kitten can talk, you can only look for these signs and assess for yourself.
-The signs of your kitten teething may be somewhat different and can be annoying or worrisome for you but keep in mind that this is a process that your baby naturally goes through.
+The signs of your kitten teething may be somewhat different and can be annoying or worrisome for you.
+But keep in mind that this is a process that your baby naturally goes through.

 - Crying and drooling